 - 1 cup powdered sugar sift it to prevent lumps in the frosting

-- 8 oz plain vegan cream cheese we recommend Kite Hill
+- 8 ounce plain vegan cream cheese we recommend Kite Hill

-- 8 tbsp vegan butter almost room temperature (See Note)
+- 8 tablespoon vegan butter almost room temperature (See Note)

 - Preheat oven to 350°F (176°C) and fill each cupcake tin with a cupcake liner.

 - Mix the lemon juice and plant milk until combined and let sit for 10 minutes.
 This is your vegan buttermilk.

 - In a large mixing bowl, whisk the 2 ½ cups cake flour, 1 tbsp + 1 tsp cocoa powder, 1 tsp baking soda, and ½ tsp salt until completely combined.

 - In a medium mixing bowl, whisk the 3/4 cup canola oil, 1 cup buttermilk, 1 ½ cups sugar, 1 tbsp vanilla, egg replacer, 2 tsp apple cider vinegar, and 3 tbsp red dye until combined.
 Add beet root powder by the tbsp until it turns a nice red color if you don’t use the food dye.